BlueDot-global/bluedot-support/API Support/R/README.md

 # BlueDot DaaS R Sample

-BlueDot DaaS APIs can be accessed either by providing an API Key (subscription key tied to your account).
+BlueDot DaaS APIs can be accessed by providing an API Key (subscription key tied to your account).
 The following code snippet will work with R.

 ## Using API Key